syncfusion-content/angular-api-docs/api/angular/ejTab.md

             Rate    : $70<br />
             Ingredients : cheese, sweet corn &amp; green capsicums.
                 <br />
-            Description: Small pizza bases are topped with spinach and paneer and fresh cream, a nice layer of mozzarella cheese.
+            Description: Small pizza bases are topped with spinach and Paneer and fresh cream, a nice layer of mozzarella cheese.
 This is baked until the cheese is all hot and gooey.
         </div>
     </div>